Discover the Reasons Why Seed Oils Are Bad For Your Health and should never be used.

-There is a wide choice when it comes to healthy fats, and it’s striking that many of these fats have been used by humans for millennia.
+There’s a wide choice when it comes to healthy fats.
+What’s striking is that many of these fats have been used by humans for millennia.

-It would be safe to assume that these are the types of fats to which we are accustomed and are able to process without harm.
+It would be safe to assume that these are the types of fats to which we are accustomed.
+For this reason we’re able to process without harm.

-These are natural fats and deliver fatty acids that work well with our physiology and enhance our health:
+These are natural fats and deliver fatty acids that work well with our physiology.
+These fats will also enhance our health:

 Adding these fats to your food will help you reach your macros.
 They will also help you to feel full for longer, and are a healthy addition to your diet.

 Seed oils are not the same thing at all.

 What are seed oils?

 Seed oils are industrial man made oils that have only been available since the beginning of the 20th century.